 - graduate with a minimum of 3.5 overall GPA (with University Honors)

 - graduate within 5 years of entering USC

 - meet criteria for distinction set by the appropriate USC School

 If an applicant’s research has been impacted by COVID-19 (i.e. reduced lab access, cancellation of summer research opportunities, etc.), there will be a short answer question requesting a summary of COVID-related interruptions.
 Incomplete research projects may be submitted; however, applicants should summarize their intended continuation of the research in the required summary/abstract.

 A complete application will include a final project and a letter of recommendation.
 Utilize the designated School Coordinators for specific questions about project criteria for each individual USC School.
 For general questions about the USC Discovery Scholar distinction, contact Academic Honors and Fellowships at email@example.com.

-- Review Project Criteria for each USC School (use Bookmark tool to select School)
+- Review 2020-2021 Project Criteria for each USC School (use Bookmark tool for navigation)

 - Whenever possible, letter should come from the faculty member who has supervised or mentored the student on the project.
 Applicants should discuss intent to submit an application and request a letter as early as possible.

 - Letter should provide context for student’s work relative to the: student’s overall achievement and performance in the program; scope and quality of their contribution to submitted project; merit of the project relative to quality of work typically presented at the undergraduate level and the highest standards of the discipline; and value and implications of the project in the field of study and beyond.